About PILAC

 Nengi Divine Daminabo

-I am an international student in the United States, from Nigeria.
-I love my culture, my people, and the history I am part of — and being far from home, I have had to reach for it more deliberately than I ever expected to.
+I am an Ijaw woman who wants to preserve her culture — and, in the same breath, help preserve other indigenous cultures.
+I am an international student in the United States, from Nigeria, and being far from home, I have had to reach for my heritage more deliberately than I ever expected to.

 I have come to believe that the people who love a culture are the ones who keep it alive.
 I find beauty in where I am from.
 I trust that others find beauty in theirs.
 There are people who want to know more about who they are and where they come from, and simply do not have the resources.
 PILAC is for them.
 This archive belongs to everyone.